realrate/Causing/education.md

 The dataset contains following variables in this order:

 Time Varying
-0) PERSONID = Person id (ranging from 1 to 2,178) # not used by us
+0. PERSONID = Person id (ranging from 1 to 2,178) # not used by us
-1) EDUC = Education (years of schooling)
+1. EDUC = Education (years of schooling)
-2) LOGWAGE = Log of hourly wage, at most recent job, in real 1993 dollars
+2. LOGWAGE = Log of hourly wage, at most recent job, in real 1993 dollars
-3) POTEXPER = Potential experience (= AGE - EDUC - 5)
+3. POTEXPER = Potential experience (= AGE - EDUC - 5)
-4) TIMETRND = Time trend (starting at 1 in 1979 and incrementing by year)
+4. TIMETRND = Time trend (starting at 1 in 1979 and incrementing by year) # not used by us

 Time Invariant
-5) ABILITY = Ability (cognitive ability measured by test score*)
+5. ABILITY = Ability (cognitive ability measured by test score)
-6) MOTHERED = Mother's education (highest grade completed, in years)
+6. MOTHERED = Mother's education (highest grade completed, in years)
-7) FATHERED = Father's education (highest grade completed, in years)
+7. FATHERED = Father's education (highest grade completed, in years)
-8) BRKNHOME = Dummy variable for residence in a broken home at age 14
+8. BRKNHOME = Dummy variable for residence in a broken home at age 14
-9) SIBLINGS = Number of siblings
+9. SIBLINGS = Number of siblings

-* constructed from the 10 component tests of the Armed Services Vocational Aptitude Battery (ASVAB) administered to the NLSY participants in 1980.
+The standardized test score is constructed from the 10 component tests of the Armed Services Vocational Aptitude Battery (ASVAB) administered to the NLSY participants in 1980.
+Since individuals varied in age, each of the 10 tests is first residualized on age, and the test score is defined as the first principal component of the standardized residuals.

-Since individuals varied in age, each of the 10 tests is first residualized on age, and the test score is defined as the first principal component of the standardized residuals, standardized.
+Koop and Tobias (2004) analyze the reduced form since heterogeneity in the reduced form will be of the identical form as that in the structural form.

-Koop, Tobias analyze reduced form since heterogeneity in the reduced form will be of the identical form as that in the structural form.
+In contrast, we are interested in the structural causal relations.
-We are not interested in heterogeneity across inividuals and for simplicity ignore the person id.
-Further we do not use the time dimension and therefore ignore the time tremd.
+Since heterogeneity across inividuals is not in our focus we ignore the person id.
+Further, we do not use the time dimension and therefore ignore the time tremd.
 We reconsruct the AGE variable from the definition of POTEXPER = AGE - EDUC - 5 and use it as an exogenous variable.

-To estimate the effects, the Causing method always used demeaned data.
+To estimate the effects, the Causing method always uses demeaned data.
 Just for the estimation of the bias terms the original level data are used.